 It was time to part ways again.
 His father had to return to his cell, and he and his mother were about to head home.
 The farewell was quiet, heavy, but also filled with something else – something lighter.

-The project follows the model created by Italian member Bambinisenzasbarre, which has been organising it in Italian prisons since 2015.
+‘Game with MUm & Dad’ is a European project coordinated by Children of Prisoners Europe (COPE). and it follows the model created by the Italian NGO part of its Network Bambinisenzasbarre, which has been organising the games in Italian prisons since 2015.
 The model focuses on the right of the child to maintain regular and quality contact with both parents, including those in prison, as enshrined in the United Nations Convention on the Rights of the Child (20.11.1989).